-Applicants can seek grants of up to $5,000 for projects that help strengthen the governance of ex-service organisations to lead, develop, support and advocate for their communities.
+Applicants can seek grants of up to $7,000 (ex GST) for projects that improve governance, strengthen capacity building skills, and enhance their ability to lead, support and advocate for veteran communities across South Australia.

 Examples of eligible projects include: